reframejs/reframe/docs/usage-manual.template.md

    <br/>
    Default setting.

-You add `htmlStatic: true` and/or `domStatic: true` to your page configs for performance reasons:
+You want to add `htmlStatic: true` and/or `domStatic: true` to your page configs for performance reasons:
- - DOM-static pages are more performant as the browser doesn't load nor render the page's React components.
+ - DOM-static pages are more performant as the browser doesn't load nor render the page in the browser.
  - HTML-static pages are more performant as the HTML is rendered only once at build-time instead of being re-rendered on every request.

 Interactive/stateful views are inherently more complex to implement than non-interactive views and